-The importance of TVL in DeFi serves a clear impression of the necessity to come up with a TVL estimate for DeFi projects immediately.
+The importance of TVL in DeFi serves as a clear impression of the necessity to come up with a TVL estimate for DeFi projects immediately.
 However, it is also important to know how to calculate the total value locked for a decentralized finance protocol.
-What are the important factors which help you calculate the TVL for a decentralized finance protocol?
+What are the important factors that help you calculate the TVL for a decentralized finance protocol?
 The three critical aspects in determining the total value locked for a DeFi protocol include,

 - The existing supply of the DeFi protocol

 - Maximum circulating supply of the DeFi protocol

 - The existing price of the DeFi protocol